azhilkaidarov/azhilkaidarov/README.md

 - 👋 Hi, I’m Asyl Zhilkaydarov
-- 👀 I’m from Kyrgyzstan 🇰🇬
+- 👀 I’m from Kyrgyzstan
-- 📍 But now i'm living in USA 🇺🇸
+- 📍 But now i'm living in USA
-- 🐥 I’m currently learning Swift
+- 🐥 I’m currently learning algorithms!
-- 💞️ I'm learning to solve problems from LeetCode id: XEAW
 - 📫 How to reach me asylzhilkaidarov@icloud.com

 <!---